Interacting fermions in two dimension in simultaneous presence of disorder and magnetic field: Details of subsystem for entanglement calculation

 \section{Details of subsystem for entanglement calculation}

-Having discussed our theoretical model and approximation scheme in detail, we briefly describe our scheme of entanglement measurement for our study.
-As described earlier that we have taken a square lattice of dimension $40 \times 40$ with an open boundary condition.
-For the purpose of calculating entanglement entropy we define the various subsystem as follows.
-We take a square of dimension $ n \times n$ and increase `$n$' from 3 to 21 implying that we take a subsystem whose size includes $m \times m$ squares with `$m$' takes values 2 to 20.
-In Fig. \ref{fig:ent-subsystem} A, we have shown such subsystems having dimensions of $2 \times 2$ and $ 4 \times 4$ squares.
-The entanglement spectrum has been investigated only for the largest square subsystem when $m=20$.
-The entanglement entropy has been calculated by usual procedure of diagonalizing the correlation matrix of the subsystem as defined in \cite{ent} for free fermionic system.
+Having discussed our theoretical model and approximation scheme in detail, we briefly describe our scheme of entanglement estimation in the present study.
+As described earlier we have taken a square lattice of dimension $42 \times 42$ with an open boundary condition.
+To estimate the entanglement entropy we define various subsystem as follows.
+We take a square of dimension $ n \times n$ and increase `$n$' from 3 to 21 implying that we take a subsystem whose size includes $m \times m$ squares with `$m$' taking values 2 to 20.
+In Fig. \ref{fig:ent-subsystem} A, we have shown such a subsystem having dimension of $ 4 \times 4$ squares.
+The entanglement spectrum has been investigated only for the largest square subsystem when $m=21$.
+The entanglement entropy has been calculated by usual procedure of diagonalizing the correlation matrix of the subsystem~\cite{ent} for free fermionic system.
 In all the figure entanglement entropy has been plotted for various subsystem represented by $m$ for the $m \times m$ squares.
-For the honeycomb lattice, we have presented a cartoon picture in Fig. \ref{fig:ent-subsystem} B. The various subsystem has $m$ zig-zag chain where in each chain has $m+1$ site.
-In the Fig. \ref{fig:ent-subsystem} B, we have represented the upper row of such subsystems by red, green and blue filled circles which have 5, 7 and 9 sites respectively.
-The largest values of $m$ that was taken for us is 23 and entanglement spectrum is investigated for this largest subsystem only.
-Entanglement spectrum which is nothing but the eigenvalues of the reduced density matrix is related to the eigenvalues of the correlation function matrix by $\epsilon_k= log(1-c_k)/c_k$ where $\epsilon_k$ is the eigenvalues of reduced density matrix and $c_k$s is eigenvalues for correlation function matrix.
-In our study we have plotted $c_k$ for the largest subsystem for different magnetic field.
-Note than of $c_k=0.5$ it does denotes a degeneracy in the entanglement spectrum.
+For the honeycomb lattice, we have presented a cartoon picture in Fig. \ref{fig:ent-subsystem} B. The various subsystem has $m$ zig-zag chains where in each chain has $m+1$ sites.
+In the Fig. \ref{fig:ent-subsystem} B, we have represented the upper row of such subsystems by red filled circles and the region bounded by the red filled circles shows a generic subsystem of $4 \times 5$ sites.
+The largest value of $m$ taken by us is 23 and entanglement spectrum is investigated for this largest subsystem only.
+Entanglement spectrum is defined as the eigenvalues of the reduced density matrix.
+The eigenvalues of the reduced density matrix is related to the eigenvalues of the correlation function matrix as shown in \cite{ent}.
+If $\lambda_k$'s are the eigenvalues of the correlation matrix then one can obtain the eigenvalues of the reduced density matrix.
+In appendix we elucidate this relation.
+This intern enables one to calculate the von-Neuman entanglement entropy of a non-interacting system completely determined by the formula \cite{amico-2008,eisert-2010},